-Although increased dating density does incur greater cost, gas-source ages have lower costs compared to graphitized ages target substantially reduces the effort to analyze a sample following pre-treatment, and additionally reduces some chance of contamination during graphitization.
+Although increased dating density does incur greater cost, gas-source ages have lower costs compared to graphitized ages allowing for greater dating density at a similar cost.
+Injecting CO2 into the AMS rather than generating graphite and packing a target substantially reduces the effort to analyze a sample following pre-treatment and additionally reduces some chance of contamination during graphitization.
+These advantages are partly offset by additional operator attention required during gas-source measurements.

-465 allowing for greater dating density at similar cost.
-Injecting CO2 into the AMS rather than generating graphite and packing a

-These advantages are partly offset by additional operator attention required during gas source measurements.
 How these differences translate to per-sample costs depends on the pricing structures implemented in each lab.
-Cost estimates from two MICADAS labs at the University of Bern and Northern Arizona University range between approximately 15 and 33% lower costs for gas-source measurements compared to graphitized samples.
-Use of smaller samples can also reduce the labor time required to isolate suitable material from the sediment, however handling and cleaning miniature samples can add additional challenges which increases labor time.
+Cost estimates from two MICADAS labs at the University of Bern and Northern Arizona University range between approximately 15 % and 33 % lower costs for gas-source measurements compared to graphitized samples.
+The use of smaller samples can also reduce the labor time required to isolate suitable material from the sediment; however, handling and cleaning miniature samples can add additional challenges, which increases labor time.